From motifs to L\'evy flights: Modeling urban mobility in Bogot\'a's public transport system: Results

-Once a specific strategy is defined to model transitions between zones, we characterize the global spatial dynamics of the system.
-For this purpose, the trajectories of multiple users are simulated, starting from initial zones selected at random with probability proportional to $\{k_m^{(\mathrm{s})}\}_{m=1}^\mathcal{N}$, which quantify the relative importance of each zone in the city.
-From each selected origin, a destination is chosen randomly according to the transition probabilities defined in Eq. (\ref{wijmodel}), with $\gamma$ values obtained from the linear regression of the dispersion of points shown in Fig. \ref{Fig_5}.
-This procedure is repeated until the number of simulated nonzero displacements matches the number recorded in the empirical OD matrices. \\[2mm] For each simulated transition, the geographic distance $d$ between the origin and destination zones is obtained from the information in the matrix of distances in Fig. \ref{Fig_3}(b).
-Figure \ref{Fig_6} shows the probability density $p(d)$ of interzonal distances obtained from both mobility records of displacements with $d>0$ and Monte Carlo simulations based on the model of Eq. (\ref{wijmodel}).
-The comparison demonstrates that the empirical distribution $p(d)$ can be reproduced by random transitions generated from $w_{i\to j}^{(\gamma)}$, defined in Eq. (\ref{wijmodel}), with $\gamma\approx 1$.
-This value indicates a long-range dynamics analogous to Lévy flights in discrete structures. \\[2mm] The similarity of $\gamma$ across semesters reflects both the internal consistency of the study and the relative stability of mobility patterns in Bogotá over time.
-The largest variations are associated with temporary modifications in the transport system due to the ongoing construction of the city’s metro infrastructure, which alters routes, stations, and transfer times in some of the busiest areas.
-However, at global scale, the results indicate that although the urban environment undergoes changes, mobility adapts in a robust manner. \\[2mm] The results also highlight specific characteristics of mobility in Bogotá.
-A key feature is that the system allows users to travel from one point to another with a single fare, favoring the occurrence of long trips either out of necessity or due to the network’s high connectivity.
-Additionally, unlike other cities, no differential fares have been established, not even for zones such as the airport.
-Conversely, short trips are less frequent in the system, as the fare remains relatively high compared to the minimum wage.
-In these cases, many users choose to walk, since transportation costs represent a significant fraction of their daily expenses.
+We next test the model through Monte Carlo simulations.
+To this end, we generate trajectories for multiple users by selecting initial zones at random with probabilities proportional to their out degrees $k_m^{(\mathrm{out})}$, for $m = 1, 2, \ldots, \mathcal{N}$, which quantify the relative importance of each zone in the network.
+From each selected origin, the subsequent zone is drawn according to the transition probabilities defined in Eq. (\ref{wijmodel}), using the value $\gamma^\star = 0.93$ obtained from the analysis in Fig. \ref{Fig_6}(a).
+This procedure is iterated until the total number of simulated nonzero displacements equals that observed in the empirical OD matrices. \\[2mm] For each simulated transition, the geographic distance $d$ between the origin and destination zones is obtained from the distance matrix shown in Fig. \ref{Fig_3}(b).
+Figure \ref{Fig_6}(b) shows the probability density $\rho(d)$ of interzonal distances obtained from both empirical mobility records with $d > 0$ and Monte Carlo simulations based on the model in Eq. (\ref{wijmodel}), for a temporal window $\Delta T = 12$ months corresponding to the first year of data.
+The comparison shows that the empirical distribution $\rho(d)$ is well reproduced by transitions generated from $w_{i \to j}^{(\gamma)}$ with $\gamma^\star = 0.93$.
+In Fig. \ref{Fig_6}(c), we repeat the same analysis for $\Delta T = 24$ months, which considers the full dataset and uses the OD matrix shown in Fig. \ref{Fig_3}(a). \\[2mm] Our findings indicate that a temporal window of at least six months is sufficient to obtain a reliable estimate of the exponent characterizing the L\'evy flight dynamics from the OD matrix.
+Moreover, the similarity of the values of $\gamma^\star$ across different semesters reflects both the internal consistency of the analysis and the relative stability of mobility patterns in Bogotá over time.
+The largest deviations observed for temporal windows $\Delta T \geq 16$ months are likely associated with transient modifications of the transport system, primarily induced by the ongoing construction of the city’s metro infrastructure, which affects routes, stations, and transfer times in several high-demand areas.
+Nevertheless, at the global scale, the results indicate that urban mobility adapts in a robust manner despite these localized changes.
+This robustness persists despite broader structural reforms implemented up to 2023, including the elimination of low-demand routes, route consolidation, and improvements in route planning, as well as the unification of the fare structure in early 2024.